ludiosarchive/mute-new-tabs/README.md

 Mute New Tabs
 ===
-Mute New Tabs is a Chrome extension that fixes the peculiar mistake of browsers letting websites make noise without your explicit approval.
+Chrome allows websites to make noise with your explicit approval.
+Mute New Tabs is a Chrome extension that fixes this peculiar design mistake.
 It uses Chrome's tab muting API to automatically mute new tabs.
 If needed, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.